cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/casbin.md

 **Attention**:

-when use `CUSTOM`, use `WithPermissionParser` Option is forbidden, it is suggested using `WithPermissionParserSeparator` Option.
+when using `CUSTOM`, use `WithPermissionParser` Option is forbidden, it is suggested using `WithPermissionParserSeparator` Option instead.

 Sample code: